mortie/mason/README.md

   This includes the 0 byte, and it includes byte sequences which are invalid UTF-8.
 * When converting a MASON document to a JSON document, binary strings SHOULD be encoded as base64 in accordance with RFC 4648.
+* Like in JSON, two `\u` escape sequences can be used to encode a single Unicode code point by encoding two UTF-16 surrogate pairs.
+  For example, a string containing the Upside Down Face emoji (🙃, U+1F643) can be encoded in 3 ways: the literal emoji in the string `"🙃"`, the single `\U` escape `"\U01F643"`, or the surrogate pair sequence `"\uD83D\uDE43"`.